"Eventually, all things merge into one, and a river runs through it"

-Specifically, I study how nutrients (carbon, nitrogen, and phosphorus) are stored and transformed in freshwater environments, and how these processes fit within the larger landscape context via aqua-terrestrial linkages.
+Specifically, I study how energy and nutrients (carbon, nitrogen, and phosphorus) are stored and transformed in freshwater environments, and how these processes fit within the larger landscape context via aquatic-terrestrial linkages.

 Current field sites include the Luquillo Experimental Forest, Puerto Rico, and the Lamprey River watershed in southern New Hampshire.

 Please contact me via email: Lauren [dot] Koenig [at] unh [dot] edu